Basics of Debian Packages

 As a general rule, if the program has multiple files, they should be placed under ProgramName-Version/usr/share/ProgramName/all the files.

-• For adding a graphical launcher (application icon) it is only necessary to create a program_name.desktop file into the applications folder /usr/share/applications/.
-To figure out the content of the file, just sniff the files of the application directory of your system, you will probably find good examples.
+- For adding a graphical launcher (application icon), it is only necessary to create a program_name.desktop file into the applications folder /usr/share/applications/.
+To figure out the content of the file, sniff the files of your system's application directory, and you will probably find good examples.

 chown root:root -R /path/to/ProgramName-Version